ROSHANDAPPU/S-R-/sr-photography-website/README.md

 ## License

-This project is provided as-is for S&R Photography.
+This project is provided as-is for S&R Illusions.
 Unsplash images are loaded by URL and subject to Unsplash licensing.
 Replace with your own licensed assets if required.